sfm-tools/branch-remover/README.md

 ### --after

-Allows specifying a shell command that will be executed after removing a branch.
+Allows specifying a shell command to execute after the branch is removed.

 You can use the `{branch}` marker to get the name of the removed branch.